 An online marketplace – create a shop for your business on Etsy or sell your handmade items or upcycles through Facebook Marketplace.
 It’s an easy way to reach customers in your local area.

 Social channels – that’s right, you can even use your social media accounts to sell your products.
-Create a payment link with Square Online Checkout to share on your different social channels.
+Create a payment link with Square Payment Links to share on your different social channels.
 Learn more about how to sell products on Instagram.

 Marketing is also an essential part of any small business – but especially if your main traffic or revenue comes from eCommerce.
 Support your online store with various marketing tools, such as: